cbl/blade-script/README.md

 # Blade Script

-A package to easily add script to your blade components.
+A package to easily add scripts that are minified in production to your blade components.

 ```php
 <button class="btn" onlick="myFunction()">{{ $slot }}</button>